camaraproject/Governance/ProjectCharter.md

 # Project Charter

 ## Technical Charter of the Telco Global API Project
 This technical charter (the “Charter”) describes the rules and governance of the Telco Global API Project (the “Project”).
 It is meant to be followed by all the contributors and maintainers of, and other participants in (collectively, “participants”), the Project and the Telco Global API community.
 Common terminology used in this governance document is defined below:
-The Telco Global API Project: The sum of all activities and sub-projects performed under the governance protocol defined in this document.
+- The **Telco Global API Project**: The sum of all activities and sub-projects performed under the governance protocol defined in this document.
-Team members: Members of the private Telco Global API Project GitHub Repository named in the file Participants.
+- **Team members**: Members of the private Telco Global API Project GitHub Repository named in the file [Participants](./PARTICIPANTS.MD).
-Maintainers: Leaders of an individual sub-project or part thereof (MAINTAINERS.MD of the respective sub-project).
+- **Maintainers**: Leaders of an individual sub-project or part thereof (MAINTAINERS.MD of the respective sub-project).
-Sub-projects: A single sub directory in the Telco Global API Project led by a voluntary group, open to anyone to participate.
+- **Sub-projects**: A single sub directory in the Telco Global API Project led by a voluntary group, open to anyone to participate.
+-
 The Project is an independent open-source project, not controlled by any single company or organization and has been established as Global Telco API Project a Series of LF Projects, LLC.
 LF Projects, LLC is a Delaware series limited liability company (“LF Projects”).
-For specific guidance on the practical steps for contributing to any API sub-project please see our Contribution Guidelines.
+For specific guidance on the practical steps for contributing to any API sub-project please see our [Contribution Guidelines](./CONTRIBUTING.md).

-# Principles
+## Principles
 The Telco Global API community adheres to the following principles:
-Open: The Project is open source.
+- Open: The Project is open source.
-Welcoming and respectful: We abide by the CODE_OF_CONDUCT.md.
+- Welcoming and respectful: We abide by the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)
-Transparent and accessible: Changes to the Project organization, Project code repositories, and activities related to LF Projects, the Linux Foundation and CNCF (e.g. level, involvement, etc.) are done in public.
+- Transparent and accessible: Changes to the Project organization, Project code repositories, and activities related to LF Projects, the Linux Foundation and CNCF (e.g. level, involvement, etc.) are done in public.
 A primary reason that the Telco Global API Project exists is as a forum for collaboration.
 The work in the project should be done in the open.
 Excepted as authorized by the Steering Committee with respect to security and code of conduct issues, community members and contributors must communicate in the open, ensure other community members and contributors can find notes of meetings, discussions, designs, and decisions, and periodically communicate a high-level summary of their contribution work to the community.
 Exception to this is committee work, this may be done in private if discretion is necessary.
 Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.

-# Telco Global API Project
+## Telco Global API Project

-A global collaboration can address much of the challenges in scaling API services across heterogenous operator architectures.
+A global partnership could address much of the challenges in scaling API services across heterogenous operator architectures.

-The development of open, global, and interoperable API solutions can benefit customers and developer ecosystems by giving access to operator capabilities in whatever network customers are in and therefore allow applications to run consistently between telco networks and countries.
+The development of open, global, and interoperable API solutions could benefit customers and developer ecosystems by giving access to operator capabilities in whatever network customers are in and therefore allow applications to run consistently between telco networks and countries.
 A new form of collaboration between various players (telcos, ISVs, device manufacturers, hyperscalers, etc.) could address much of the challenges in scaling API services across heterogenous operator architectures as well as advance the connectivity industry towards a more robust and faster core network, encourage the faster adoption of capabilities and as a result create value for the entire tech industry.

-Accelerate technology development
+* Accelerate technology development
-Build sustainable ecosystems around collaborative projects across industries.
+    * Build sustainable ecosystems around collaborative projects across industries.
-Drive industry alignment by facilitating industry discussions with telcos, ISVs, device manufacturers, hyperscalers, etc.
+    * Drive industry alignment by facilitating industry discussions with telcos, ISVs, device manufacturers, hyperscalers, etc.
-Standardization of APIs
+* Standardization of APIs
-Standardize and convert APIs to a user understandable format called “Service APIs”.
+    * Standardize and convert APIs to a user understandable format called “Service APIs”.
-Achieve standardization through working code vs. documents.
+    * Achieve standardization through working code vs. documents.
-Implementation experience should guide standardization process.
+    * Implementation experience should guide standardization process.
-Enable interoperability (e.g. effortless portability of applications between different operators), compatibility (applicability to different network technologies) and interconnectivity (to enable interoperator collaboration).
+    * Enable interoperability (e.g. effortless portability of applications between different operators), compatibility (applicability to different network technologies) and interconnectivity (to enable interoperator collaboration).
-Education and promotion
+* Education and promotion
-Actively promote Service APIs via various forums, events, conferences, training programs, ecosystems and social media.
+    * Actively promote Service APIs via various forums, events, conferences, training programs, ecosystems and social media.
-Promote best practices by aggregating and publishing lessons learned.
+    * Promote best practices by aggregating and publishing lessons learned.
-Accelerate commercial adoption
+* Accelerate commercial adoption
-Create awareness around use cases and services.
+    * Create awareness around use cases and services.
-Minimize implementation effort though easy-to-consume standard Service APIs.
+    * Minimize implementation effort though easy-to-consume standard Service APIs.
-Foster the development of distribution channels to increase customer reach.
+    * Foster the development of distribution channels to increase customer reach.
-Integrate the APIs in relevant developer’s environments and ecosystems.
+    * Integrate the APIs in relevant developer’s environments and ecosystems.
-Provide customer service and support.
+    * Provide customer service and support.

 APIs grouped by services and bundled up into “Service APIs” could reduce the complexity of accessing operator capabilities for developers and enterprises.
 Telco Global API Project is an independent open-source project and not controlled by any single company.

-# Governance
+## Governance
 Steering Committee
 The highest deciding committee is the Steering Committee of the Telco Global API Project.
 At the inception of the project, the voting members of the Steering Committee consist of the Maintainers of the Project.
 At the inception of the project, the Maintainers will be listed in the CODEOWNERS.md file within the Project’s code repository.
 The Steering Committee may choose an alternative approach for determining the voting members of the Steering Committee, and any such alternative approach will be documented in the CONTRIBUTING2.md file.
 Any meetings of the Steering Committee are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.
 The technical roles of the Project are described in the CONTRIBUTING2.md file.
 The Steering Committee may adopt or modify roles so long as the roles are documented in the CONTRIBUTING2.md file.
 Participation in the Project through becoming a Team Member and/or Maintainer is open to anyone so long as they abide by the terms of this Charter.